Raku/doc-website/README.md

 # Working on Collection plugins
 Collection uses plugins - they can be found under the directory `OdgenWebb/plugins/ ` - which contain both callables that set up templates, associate CSS (defined using SCSS) with classes etc, and manipulate data.

+Whilst the best way to work on the plugins is, as described below, to use the dedicated plugins distribution, it increases the learning curve and also means that there is an extra step in directly importing Collection plugins to the Raku Documentation repo (as mentioned above, the 'refresh' functionality of Collection is not used here).

+However, to make development here easier, there are two utilities which directly affect this distribution:

+*  `update-css` which is a Bash file and takes the name of a plugin as its argument.

+*  `bin_files/test-all-plugins` This runs all the test files in all the plugins

 The best way, at present, to tweak plugins and see how they affect the website, is to install the distribution `raku-collection-plugin-development`.
 The plugin SCSS (for example) can be changed, then updated into CSS using `./update-css <plugin-name> `.
 The plugins can be tested using `test-all-collection-plugins`.
 This utility runs each of the tests under the plugin directories.

 (All Collection plugins must adhere to some rules that include having a README.rakudoc file, a `t/` directory, and various other keys, as defined in the Collection documentation).
 Collection is being designed to run multiple Collections, each of which may use different plugins, and that new plugins can be developed as alternatives for existing plugins, but with greater functionality.
 In addition, a developer can retain an older version of a plugin for a specific collection if a newer version breaks a website.
-This implements a <version>.<improvement>.<patch> versionning system for all plugins.
+This implements a `version>.<improvement>.<patch` versioning system for all plugins.

 The effect of a tweaked plugin on the website can be tested using `run-collection-trial OgdenWebb`.
 The trial subdirectory has a (very) few Rakudoc (aka POD6) files from the raku/doc rep. The Rakudoc sources include the most troublesome.
 The new website is then served to `localhost:5000`.